BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - Modify the FE mapping stored in the DAG (e.g. elements of a SC) via the FE display.
 - Run SAs.

-First of all, the frontend shall define a user form for each type of the SAA (e.g. panel or stiffener).
+First of all, the frontend shall define a registry for each user form:
-**These user forms need to be registered:**

 ```
 // ~/src/system/UI_registry.js